crowdAI/vizdoom2018-singleplayer-starter-kit/README.md

 and start a mock evaluation.

 ### <a name="create_sub_tldr"></a> TL;DR : Creating a Submission
+**Note**: This section assumes, that you have setup your SSH keys on [https://gitlab.crowdai.org](gitlab.crowdai.org) by following the instructions [here](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html).

 ```bash
 # Clone Repository
 git clone git@github.com:crowdAI/vizdoom2018-singleplayer-starter-kit.git